-- 99.6% of trade receivables are PIC-related parties; - Revenue from the related parties is mandate based; - 100% of these related parties are state owned, with significantly low risk of cash flow problems; - The PIC has control over the collection of fees; and - Based on historical data, there has not been an impairment on any mainstream revenue trade debtor.
+- 99.6% of trade receivables are PIC clients that are also related parties; - Revenue from the related parties is based on mandate agreements with clients; - 100% of these related parties are state-owned, with significantly low risk of cash flow problems; - The PIC has control over the collection of management fees, once the client has approved the invoice; and - Based on historical data, there has not been an impairment on any revenue due from client.

-Based on the above and low risk of default, management will not recognise the ECL provision.
+Based on the above and low risk of default, management will not recognise the ECL provision on trade receivables.